I am maintainer and developer of several standard mobile networking tools available in every modern Linux-based distribution:

 - libmbim is the library which implements support for the Mobile Broadband Interface Model (MBIM) protocol designed under the umbrella of the USB Implementors Forum.

-Tracker is a semantic data storage and file indexer, used in multiple systems like phones (e.g. Nokia N9 MeeGo, Jolla, …) or In-vehicle Infotainment Systems (IVI).
-I am one of the core developers of this system, and can provide professional support for companies wanting to use Tracker.
+- Tracker, a semantic data storage and file indexer used in multiple systems like phones (e.g. Nokia N9 MeeGo, Jolla, …) or In-vehicle Infotainment Systems (IVI); I was part of the core development team some years ago.